Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 shim for Windows file operations.
-It covers relocated tables, preserved edits, three-way merging, compatibility conflicts, missing/corrupt assets, repeated rebasing, larger/smaller base image banks, imported-ID collisions, retained texture flags, preview generation, and copy/write/publication failures.
+It covers relocated tables, preserved edits, three-way merging, compatibility conflicts, missing/corrupt assets, repeated rebasing, larger/smaller base image banks, imported-ID collisions, retained texture flags, preview generation, removal of the nine unused stages and their 26 file records, shifted file indices, retained shared assets, removal conflicts, and copy/write/publication failures.
 It does not exercise the Windows dialog or run the exported fixture on an N64.